JonJagger/question-book/README.md

 asking, and answering questions.
 Served by [sinatra](http://www.sinatrarb.com/).

-Designed to you see everyone else's answers only *after* you answer.
-This helps to avoid initial bias [Achoring](http://en.wikipedia.org/wiki/Anchoring) effects.
+Designed so you see everyone else's answers only *after* you answer which helps to avoid initial bias [Achoring](http://en.wikipedia.org/wiki/Anchoring).

+Not in finished.
 Work in progress...

 ![home](home.png)
 ![ask](ask.png)